The Nigerian Islamic State rebels have executed 29 Nigerian Prisoners of war in North Nigeria:

 Priests hold a ceremony beside coffins of victims of the crashed accident of Ethiopian Airlines during the mass funeral at Holy Trinity Cathedral in Addis Ababa, Ethiopia, on March 17, 2019.
 AFP PHOTO

-Families in 35 nations were left bereaved when the Boeing 737 MAX 8 aircraft plummeted from the sky just minutes into its flight to Nairobi last Sunday, killing all 157 passengers and crew on board.
+Families in 35 nations were left bereaved when the Boeing 737 MAX 8 aircraft plummeted from the sky just minutes into its flight to Nairobi last Sunday, killing all 157 passengers and crew on board

 Witnesses said the plane nose-dived into a field southeast of the capital, with the force of the impact leaving few bodies intact.